 - Protease inhibitors, used to treat HIV

-People who have allergies to fungus or yeast should also be wary of using red yeast rice.
+People who have allergies to fungus or yeast should also be wary of using RYRE.

 Whatever the state of your health, always talk to your doctor before you start using red yeast rice or any other supplement.
-Remember that all brands are not equal, and that red yeast rice isn't safe for everyone.
-Though red yeast rice looks like a promising treatment, more research needs to be done.
+Remember that not all brands are equal, and that RYRE isn't safe for everyone.
+Though red yeast rice extract looks like a promising treatment, more research needs to be done.
 For now, you should be cautious.